gulziraAbudula/week7-project-find-your-pet-pro/README.md

 Submitted by: Gulzira Abdullah

-This web app: This app allows you to find your favorite pet and allow you to search based on the type(dog or cat) by name of the pet.
+This web app: This app allows user to find their favorite pet and search favorite pet based on the type(dog or cat) by the name of the pet.

 Time spent: 5 hours spent in total